 kicks, are a staple of boot camp classes.

 They’re simple, straight forward, and they will push you.
 They will burn your abs, and in particular, the lower ab muscles.

-This exercise is so great because more than others, this one just you against you.
-You're not looking at anyone else.
+This exercise is so great because more than others, you're not looking at anyone else.
 You're not thinking about anyone else.
 Your abs and hip flexors want to stop.
 Your legs want to bend.
 Your form wants to fall apart.
 But you tell yourself you can keep going a little bit longer.
 When it's finally time to drop your feet it's one of the best feelings in the world.

 - Lie on your back with your legs together and extended out